arngll/arngll-spec/n6drc-arngll.md

 This CRC is also known as [CRC-16/CCITT-FALSE][FCS].
 It is the same CRC algorithm used for 802.15.4.

-TODO: Consider using HDLC CRC for compatability with existing TNCs?
+TODO: Consider using HDLC CRC for compatibility with existing TNCs?

 [FCS]: http://reveng.sourceforge.net/crc-catalogue/16.htm#crc.cat.crc-16-ccitt-false
 [^1]: [ACK packets](#ack-packets) are an exception to this behavior, see below